tomcritchlow/tomcritchlow.github.io/_posts/2016-10-21-indie-blogging-distribution.md

 Then, I saw the newly built Pressthink - [PressThink's new design and third space](http://pressthink.org/2016/10/pressthinks-new-design-third-space/):

+> Instead, I wanted to give my writing home on the web a refresh — especially with mobile becoming the standard — and add to it something new.
+I’m calling the new feature “the board.”
+Another term for it would be cards, a slightly different space for me to unfold what I think.

->I don’t think indy blogging is done for.
+> I don’t think indy blogging is done for.
 No way.
 More likely it’s due for a re-birth.

+I encourage you to check out the [board](http://pressthink.org/board/) - it feels new and interesting.
+Especially on mobile.

+We bemoan the death of forums - but what was the real essence of a forum?
+Nothing more than a shared agreement to keep showing up in the same place again and again.
+That community naturally formed all manner of interesting cultures and shared norms.

+The big platforms have certainly dominated that "shared agreement to keep showing up in the same place again and again" but our attention is large and our interests varied.
+TinyLetters are an agreement to keep showing up in the same place, PressThink's new board is an agreement to keep showing up in the same place.

 And it struck me...
 You can't divorce content creation from content distribution.
 We can't rely on Twitter, Facebook or Medium to distribute our content - much as we need to own our platforms we need to also own our own distribution.

-TinyLetter is one way of doing this - but there are many others.
+So, here's something of a little manifesto or rallying cry:

+- If you only spend your time on Facebook/Twitter/Medium then stream in, stream out - you're going to get what you ask for.
+A fleeting set of stories loosly bound.
+- So, spend time in the corners of the web.
+Subscribe to some newsletters.
+Bookmark some forums and blogs in your browser and show up regularly.
+It's hard, there's no stream.
+But you'll start to find the mom&pop internet not the shopping mall internet.
+- Dabble with your own space.
+Dabble with your own voice.
+Own your own platform.
+- But don't stop there - own your own distribution too!
+Build a newsletter.
+Build a messenger bot to alert people to new posts.
+Build your own stream.
+Create a shared delusion of showing up regularly.

+Long live the indie web.